kimy-de/fcnn/README.md

 # Learning finite difference methods for reaction-diffusion type equations

-In this paper, we proposed Five-point stencil CNN (FCNN) containing a five-point stencil kernel and a trainable approximation function.
-We considered reaction-diffusion type equations including heat, Fisher’s, Allen-Cahn equations, and reaction-diffusion equations with trigonometric functions terms.
-Our proposed FCNN was trained well using few data (used only two consecutive data) and then can predict reaction-diffusion evolution with unseen initial conditions.
-Also, we demonstrated the robustness of our FCNN from the noisy train data tests and through various simulation results, it was shown that our proposed method works well.
+In this paper, we propose Five-point stencil CNN (FCNN) containing a five-point stencil kernel and a trainable approximation function.
+We consider reaction-diffusion type equations including heat, Fisher’s, Allen-Cahn equations, and reaction-diffusion equations with trigonometric functions terms.
+We show that FCNNs are trained well using few data (used only two consecutive data) and then can predict reaction-diffusion evolutions with diverse initial conditions.[https://arxiv.org/abs/2201.01854]

 ## Five-point stencil Convolutional Neural Networks (FCNNs)
 <p align="center">